 Departmental Facilities

 The School of Environmental Studies occupies a suite of office and laboratory space in Queen’s Biosciences Complex.
-All regular faculty members have office space in the School Biosciences Complex, and graduate students are provided carrel space in one of three common offices that can accommodate 30+ students each.
+All regular faculty members have office space in the Biosciences Complex, and graduate students are provided a combination of flex space and carrells among three common offices.
 Proximity to faculty members permits a high degree of interaction.
 The space held by the School also includes two administrative offices, offices for post-doctoral fellows and Adjunct Faculty, eight laboratories and a school lounge.
-Ancillary space includes a cold room, two equipment bays, and storage facilities at the Queen’s University Biological Station.
+Ancillary space includes a cold room, two equipment bays.
 Some faculty members also hold specialized laboratory space in their home departments.

 Financial Assistance